Hope in Honduras: Nueva Esperanza

 Barbara Barahona came to Honduras in 1992 and became the founder of what is now Nueva Esperanza, Inc. There she met and married Carlos Barahona and since that time they have worked together serving God in ministry to the poverty stricken of families of Honduras.
 Carlos was raised in an orphanage near Tegucigalpa, Honduras, which has granted him the compassion and desire to make a difference in the lives of poor Honduran children.
 Carlos and Barbara also have four children of their own.

-Port Gardner Community Church has committed $400 per month out of our incoming tithes to Nueva Esperanza’s General Fund.
+Port Gardner Community Church has committed giving out of our incoming tithes to Nueva Esperanza’s General Fund.
 The General Fund is used to operate the center, covering costs such as electric, water, classroom furniture, transportation, and general building maintenance.
 We entrust Nueva Esperanza to direct these funds elsewhere within the mission to where they are needed most, such as the Barahona Support Fund, High School Scholarship Fund, or Building Fund.

 You can get involved by making a personal commitment to sponsoring a child or giving directly to Nueva Esperanza.
 We encourage you commit to a child’s sponsorship individually, with a partner, or with your tribe.
 Please talk to a PGCC elder or Missions Task Force member for assistance in arranging a partnership.